colin93/polyProject/README.md

-# Code compiles without errors however main doesn't run as it does some sort of memory dump straight away
+# Code compiles and runs feel free to download files into directory use make command to compile all and then can run with ./polyProgram.
+Add any suggestions for test cases here.